sfu-discourse-lab/SOCC/README.md

 - Kolhatkar, V. and M. Taboada (2017) [Constructiveness in news comments](http://aclweb.org/anthology/W17-3002).
 [Proceedings of the 1st Abusive Language Online Workshop](https://sites.google.com/site/abusivelanguageworkshop2017/), 55th Annual Meeting of the Association for Computational Linguistics.
 Vancouver.
 August 2017, pp. 11-17.

 # Download link and data
-You can download the corpus by clicking on the following.

 [Download SFU Opinion and Comments Corpus](https://researchdata.sfu.ca/islandora/object/islandora%3A9109)